 Linoleum/marmoleum – some types of these floors may emit harmful fumes upon coming into contact with warm air, and may therefore not be compatible.
 Its best to contact your flooring manufacturer to find out if they would be a good fit for radiant heat.

-Carpet – this is not the best option for radiant heat, because carpet has strong insulating properties.
+Carpet – this is not the best option for heated floors, because carpet has strong insulating properties.
 As a result it will actually prevent the warm air from rising through the floor.
 In fact, rooms are covered with carpeting precisely to keep the flooring warm without requiring extra heat.